-In his first project "Traces of the Soviet Empire" Eric Lusito addresses the way history is fabricated.
-He has travelled as an archaeologist throughout the former Soviet world from East Germany to Mongolia, from Poland to Kazakhstan, in search of these military bases that embodied the ambition and the might of the USSR.
+Eric Lusito has travelled as an archaeologist throughout the former Soviet world from East Germany to Mongolia, from Poland to Kazakhstan, in search of these military bases that embodied the ambition and the might of the USSR.

 Click to read moreThese now decaying military buildings and structures, sites hidden for so long which formed the very heart of the Soviet system, with their symbols of the all-powerful Soviet Empire once seemingly inviolable, illuminate and inform our understanding of the power and influence the military held over the people of the Soviet bloc countries, and in turn they reflect the decay of the Empire itself.
 Ruins of a recently defunct civilization, these sites of power are doomed to disappear in the course of time.

 In the Soviet Union more than elsewhere, the feeling of “reality” was built upon ideological representations spun by the political system.
-This political power had the will and the mastery to harness the immense creative talent of Russian artists to rally society together with a totally new Soviet culture.
+This political power had the will and the mastery to harness the immense creative talent of Soviet artists to rally society together with a totally new Soviet culture.
 For millions of workers throughout the world, sustained with the image of a “country of bread and roses” their wait implied the building of a dream, but also the building of an inevitable lie caused by the gap between the Eden created by propaganda and the daily reality.

 A generation after the collapse of the USSR, "Traces of the Soviet Empire" is a reflection on power and the passage of time.

 The work is based in the form of three series: the exteriors, the interiors, and the found images - from another time, another space and another world.